 Over the years I became obsessed with Tao Te Ching.
 I don’t recall how I found these ancient Chinese proverbs, but I would read them in many different translations for years.
 It wasn’t until I found a great yoga teacher in the late 1990s, though, that I had sufficient guidance to really understand the mysteries of the teachings.

-( Above photo: Sat Shri Mahayogi Parmahansa.
-My first Yoga Teacher.)
+( Above: Sat Shri Mahayogi Parmahansa, my first Yoga Teacher.)

-The things that I can say about my first yoga teacher are true and hold great for me.
-I would never try to convince anyone that he was anything more than a mortal man with a great mind, and great actions, from what I can see.
+My first yoga teacher helped me a great deal.
+I would never try to convince anyone that he was anything more than a mortal man, but he had a great mind and performed great actions.

-I am not my brothers keeper, and there’s no way for me to tell you if all the stories about him are true.
+There are many extraordinary stories that have been circulated about him, and I’m not able to verify if all of them are true.
 But in the many encounters that I had with him in my life, he always brought me great wisdom and light.
-He did not lead me to follow his path, he pointed me to my own.
-I found his words soft-spoken and truthful and he loved me without judgment.
+He did not lead me to follow his path—he pointed me to my own.
+His words to me were soft-spoken and truthful, and he loved me without judgment.
 He taught me great yoga wisdom, and so he is revered in my mind.
 The same way I revere my father and mother and my wife.
-It’s not perfect reverance, but it’s pretty good.
+It’s not perfect reverence, but it’s pretty good.